Ionite/pyschematron/README.md

 Currently, validation works for a number of schematron files, but XSLT generation is only partially complete.

 Plans for the (near) future
-- refactor Assert and Report classes into subclasses of one superclass
+- generalize handling of <include>
+- add support for rule extends
 - rename tools
 - cleanup and docstrings
 - extend the Report data structure to output svrl